 Are you looking for the secret sauce to creating a successful online business?

-No tool or tactic will matter if each of the following foundational steps in this blueprint is not firing on all cylinders.
+No tool or tactic will matter if each of the following foundational steps in this blueprint are not firing on all cylinders.

-Once you decide that creating an online business is the right move for you, join the successful online marketers who have implemented these five steps.
+Once you decide that creating an online business is the right move for you, you can join the successful online entrepreneurs who have implemented these five steps.

 If you'd prefer to listen to this content from the video above, play it or download it from the podcast episode below.